1. Translate creatively – not literally

 While transcreation calls for creativity, there are limits to the translator’s freedom.
 The briefing describes the target group and explains the effect the text should have on it.
 Many companies also have defined corporate language and style guides.
-Their terminology and keywords must be respected.
-And units of measurement, dates and address formats have to be adapted to local norms and guidelines.
+Their terminology and keywords must be respected, and units of measurement, dates and address formats must be adapted to local norms and guidelines.

 6. Infidelity is a virtue

 Transcreation does not aim at fidelity to the original.
 The goal is not to communicate facts but instead to convey messages, ideas and feelings.
 That means picking apart the original text to explore its assumptions and values.
 In other words: what is its cultural baggage?
 Transcreation results in text that accurately conveys your message while using different expressions, imagery and hot buttons.
 The text isn’t new, but it’s different.
 Transcreation exists in the middle ground between translation and copywriting.
 When the changes in the adapted version go unnoticed, then it’s a success.

 7. Many paths lead to the target group